Albania – PZ.613 : 1897-1916;

 “Oh the vagaries of fishing!” – but the Kinsale season this year had generally produced above average returns:

-Between seasons in the summer of 1904 John Tremethick was drying many lengths of footline, on the back of the Old Quay, Newlyn, a common practise amongst the fishermen, when some went missing.
+Between seasons in the summer of 1904 John Tremethick was drying many lengths of footline, on the back of the Old Quay, Newlyn, a common practice amongst the fishermen, when some went missing.
 John was reluctant to say they had been stolen, but they might have taken up by mistake with others.
-The footline was of ‘the best of those spread on the pier, and cannot be replaced for £4.’ [*] One week later they had still not been returned:
+The footline was of ‘the best of those spread on the pier, and cannot be replaced for £4.’

 In the spring of 1908, John Tremethick was one of many fishermen and other seafaring men giving their opinions to Sir Clifford Cory M.P., on the need for the Runnelstone buoy to exhibit a warning light, as well as the bell it then carried.